EntilZha/entilzha.github.io/content/pages/curiosity.md

 ## Citation

-If you cite our paper, until EMNLP2020 is in the ACL Anthology please use this citation:
+If you cite our paper, please use this citation:

 ```bib
 @inproceedings{rodriguez2020curiosity,